 - Do people always see you as someone who is always available—to get together, take on another work assignment, or for a favor?

-- Do you seem to be the person called on to make personal sacrifices whenever there is a problem?
+- Often, do you seem to be the person called on to make personal sacrifices whenever there is a problem?

 - Do you feel guilty when you turn someone down?